skynavga/climahw/README.md

 4. The [pyresample](https://pyresample.readthedocs.io/en/latest/) implementation supports multiprocessor platforms.
 For this exercise, the maximum number of processors available are used for resampling operations, however, a command line option ``--nprocs`` is available to permit user control over the actual cpu count.

-5. The given problem description indicates that the input data corresponds to a 0.005 degree spatial resolution grid.
-Since the input image data is rectangular according to a pixel ratio 2:1 (longitudinally by latitudinally), and I have no information to the contrary, I will assume that image pixels correspond to square spatial samples, and, therefore, that each image corresponds to a grid box having dimensions of 0.010 by 0.005 degrees, which, according to the provided documentation, are to be treated as 1000 by 500 meters using a conversion factor of 500 meters to 0.005 degrees (100km/degree).

-6. In further comment to the last note, I will just mention that the relationship between degrees latitude and longitude and linear distance is not constant on the surface of the Earth; for latitude, it is nearly constant at ~111km/degree, slightly increasing towards the poles; however, for longitude, it is at a maximum (also ~111km) near the equator, and decreasing to zero at the poles.
+5. For the purpose of converting between degrees to linear distance, the instructions specifies use of a fixed conversion factor of 500 meters per 0.005 degrees latitude (and longitude), which works out to 100km/degree.
+I will just mention that the relationship between degrees latitude and longitude and linear distance is not constant on the surface of the Earth; for latitude, it is nearly constant at ~111km/degree, slightly increasing towards the poles; however, for longitude, it is at a maximum (also ~111km) near the equator, and decreasing to zero at the poles.
 As a consequence, using a constant mapping of 100km/degree, while a convenient simplification, introduces gross errors when used to process real world data.
-However, since we are using the [UTM](https://proj.org/operations/projections/utm.html) projection for resampling (by default), which has its origin on the Equator, then the mapping turns out to be nearly equal, so the stated conversion is not unreasonable as a rough approximation.
+However, since we are using the [UTM](https://proj.org/operations/projections/utm.html) projection for resampling (by default), which has its origin on the Equator, then the mapping turns out to be nearly constant, so the stated conversion is not unreasonable as a rough approximation.

 ## Example Usage